Streaming Service

 Are you focused on membership or revenue maximization?

-We care about membership growth, but primarily focus on revenue maximization.
-As we work to monetize sharing, growth in average revenue per membership, revenue and viewing will become more important indicators of our success than membership growth.
-We seek to grow revenue because it allows us to invest in more and better content and to improve our service and deliver profits for our shareholders.
+We care about membership growth, but primarily focus on long-term revenue maximization.
+We seek to grow revenue because it allows us to invest in more and better content, improve our service, and deliver profits for our shareholders.

 back to top